 Italian Subjunctive Tenses: How to Match Them With the Main Clause

-The Italian subjunctive (congiuntivo) has four tenses, and the tricky part is not the conjugation: it is choosing which of the four to pair with the main clause.
-An English speaker who learned “penso che + presente” and left it there will sooner or later say Pensavo che Mario torni and get a raised eyebrow from every Italian in the room.
+An anglophone who learned «penso che + presente» and stopped there will sooner or later say Pensavo che Mario torni and get a raised eyebrow from every Italian in the room.
 That mismatch is what the consecutio temporum del congiuntivo fixes.
+The system looks intricate at first glance and becomes almost mechanical once you grasp the two zones.

-Why the subjunctive has four tenses and Italian keeps all of them
+Why the subjunctive has four tenses and italian keeps all of them

-English collapsed its subjunctive centuries ago, while the full set of Italian subjunctive tenses stayed alive.
-What remains is ceremonial: If I were you, I suggest he go.
+English collapsed its subjunctive centuries ago, while the full set of italian subjunctive tenses stayed alive.
+What remains in English is ceremonial: «If I were you», «I suggest he go».
 Italian never collapsed it.
 Every trigger verb (penso, voglio, dubito, temo, suppongo) still opens a subordinate clause where the speaker is expected to mark time with precision.

-The Italian subjunctive tenses split along two axes: when the embedded action happens relative to the main clause (before, during, or after) and whether the main clause itself is in the present zone or the past zone.
+The italian subjunctive tenses split along two axes: when the embedded action happens relative to the main clause (before, during, or after) and whether the main clause itself is in the present zone or the past zone.
 That is all the system is.
 Once the axes click, the rest is mechanical.

 🔍 One rule that simplifies everything.
 If the main verb is in the present or future zone, the subordinate subjunctive will be presente or passato.
 If the main verb is in the past or conditional zone, the subordinate subjunctive will be imperfetto or trapassato.
 That single split covers about 90 percent of the cases you will ever produce.

-A quick look at the Italian subjunctive tenses in practice, using tornare (to come back) and io.
+A quick look at the italian subjunctive tenses in practice, using tornare (to come back) and io.
 The four tenses, left to right in time:

 TenseFormExample in English